anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ]
 ```

 We keep everything rest the same, and run again, but we fail to learn this time.
-Network predicts 0.5 for every input.
+The network predicts 0.5 for every input.
 The reason is our network is simply not capable of representing the XOR gate.

 We will fix this by adding additional layers to our network model.
 Until now, our neural network looked something like